 - If using a plastic bottle or pipe, remember to change the foil and use clean ashes.

 - Let your pipe cool down before taking your next hit, this prevents cuts and burns.

 - Use straight glass shooters, it will not cause burns as quickly.

-- Wrap end of straight shooter with rubber bands, thick rubber, pieces of tape or paper (you can even use a rolled up matches) so you are less likely to hurt your lips.
+- Wrap the end of a straight shooter with rubber bands, thick rubber, and pieces of tape, or paper (you can even use a rolled-up paper) so you are less likely to hurt your lips.